davidogara/hetGPy/README.md

 The motivation for such a package is due to the rising popularity of implementing simulation models (also known as computer experiments) in Python.

+## Documentation

+The package documentation is available at: https://hetgpy.readthedocs.io/en/latest/

 ## Installing and Environments